During a bushfire, 95% of homes lost are due to Ember Attack!

 • Large water droplets are effected less by high winds that accompany a Bushfire.
 The Rainmaker Drencher Heads are specifically designed for this.

-Your level of protection should be related to your Bushfire Attack Level Number, we have listed our minimum equipment recommendations in the About Spray Systems Folder.
+Your level of protection should be related to your Bushfire Attack Level.

 We recommend having a multi layered spray system,